francoisgeorgy/fretboard-api/README.md

 The canonical format is a two-dimensional array:

-- 1st dimension is strings
+- 1st dimension are strings
-- 2nd dimension is frets
+- 2nd dimension are frets within a string

 A muted string is represented by an empty frets array.